Ballarat North

 Background information

-Our major tasks include unlocking land for new homes and communities, facilitating housing diversity and affordability, job creation and better development of new communities in new and established areas.
+Our key priorities include unlocking land for new homes and communities, facilitating housing diversity and affordability, job creation and better development of new communities in growing and established areas.

 A Precinct Structure Plan (PSP) is a high-level strategic land use and infrastructure plan.